Billyblbl/EPITECH_Zia_API_Candidate/docs/LayerModel.md

 ## Reception

-When a request is received, it is transformed in each of the different overlays before being dispatched to the active layers.
+When a request is received through an HTTP server, it is transformed in each of the different overlays before being dispatched to the active layers.
 This transformation can be anything from logging to decryption.

 ## Handling